-Wristbands will be available during Orientation and inside the entrances of Bullocks Wilshire and the Westmoreland Buildings.
+Wristbands will be available during Orientation and inside the entrances of Bullocks Wilshire and the Westmoreland Buildings starting August 11.
 We do not require anyone to wear the bands.
 Also, we understand that people may have different social-distancing preferences depending on the circumstances, so you are allowed to take more than one color band.